scala/improvement-proposals/content/2022-02-25-pattern-matching-with-named-fields.md

 * opens an can of worms, as this encoding could be useful for other requested features like [named tuples](named-tuple), which would require more thought-out design
 * no support for `@deprecatedName`
 * identifiers are represented with string literals
+* no meaningfull way to use names within variadic patterns (the encoding enforces to use the names in order.
+A name like `last` in `Seq` could be implmented with this encoding.)

 Example for user: